clez/PortableSPK/README.md

 - No external executables
 - No package administration, drop in spk packages, SPK index monitors its folder's mtime and updates automatically
+- Some .spk packages in the same folder (default setup)